Pleven Square: History

-Before 1892, this area was east of the border of the non aedificandi belt, on which it was forbidden to build until the renunciation of the military fortification character of the Timișoara Fortress.
+Before 1892, this area was east of the border of the Non ædificandi belt, on which it was forbidden to build until the renunciation of the military fortification character of the Timișoara Fortress.
 Until 1903, this wasteland was used as a wood depot and animal fair, the pig market (Viehmarkt; Disznóvásár tér).
 In 1893, the animal fair was moved, and the area was parceled out.
 In the center of the area was left an open portion, Dózsa tér (Hungarian for Doja Square), named after the leader of the peasant uprising of 1514, Gheorghe Doja.
 From 1919, following the annexation of Banat to the Kingdom of Romania, it was renamed Pleven Square, a name it still bears today.
 Shortly after the parcellation of the land, between 1903 and 1910, the east, north and west sides of the square were completed with buildings specific to the Secession style, forming one of the most elegant architectural ensembles of the city.
 The artist who made a remarkable contribution to the construction of buildings in this area is architect Martin Gemeinhardt.
 His facades are distinguished by lush decorations, with numerous floral and animal motifs.
 Gemeinhardt was one of the first architects of the Secession style in Timișoara, his works belonging to the so-called "floral phase".
 The south side of the square was completed after 1919 with villas.
 This side is not part of the urban site Old Iosefin, but only of its protection zone.